Georg Baselitz: the artist who painted upside down leaves us

 The inversion technique as a development tool 🔄

 Baselitz developed his own method: painting human figures and landscapes, then turning them upside down.
 This inversion was not a visual trick, but a strategy to free painting from its narrative function.
 By rotating the canvas, he forced the viewer to focus on composition, texture, and color, leaving literal meaning behind.
-A technical approach that prioritizes craft over anecdote.
+A technical approach that prioritizes craftsmanship over anecdote.

 The upside-down trick that fooled no one 😏